 Model assumptions and a short overview of the calculation scheme for the filtering approach are presented here.
-The following abbreviations are used: TF = throughfall flux, SF = stemflow flux, DD = dry deposition flux, BP = bulk precipitation flux, CL = canopy leaching, CU = canopy uptake, wa = weak acids, cat = total cations, an = total anions, bc = sum of base cations Ca2+, Mg2+ and K+.
+The following abbreviations are used: TF = throughfall flux, SF = stemflow flux, DD = dry deposition flux, BP = bulk precipitation flux, CL = canopy leaching, CU = canopy uptake, wa = weak organic acids (organic compounds with acidic properties, e.g. carboxylic acids, sulfonic acids, phenolic acids), cat = total cations, an = total anions, bc = sum of base cations Ca2+, Mg2+ and K+.
 DDF = dry deposition factor and EF = excretion factor.
 An appropriate time step for running the model is 0.5-1 year but, in principle, monthly data can be used as well.
 In the model, Na+ in throughfall is assumed not to be influenced by canopy exchange.
 Furthermore, particles containing Ca2+, Mg2+, K+, Cl- and PO43- are assumed to have the same mass median diameter as Na+ containing particles.
 Dry deposition of Ca2+, Mg2+, K+, Cl- and PO43- can subsequently be calculated according to (Ulrich, 1983):